miracuse/miracuse.github.io/docs/classes/alchemist/index.md

 - **Produce a Grenade**: Create an explosive that can harm others in an area-of-effect and destroy obstacles.

 - **What You Needed**: Declare that you just so happen to have an item that can help with the present situation, like climbing gear or a collapsible 10 foot pole.

 ---

+### Knowledge

+> **Tip**: The most common uses of Knowledge are **asking questions about the world** and **rhetoric**.

+The Alchemist's social skill focuses on exploration and logical arguments. **<span style="color: {{ site.alchemist_color }}">Knowledge</span>** is used when a player has a question about the world.
+"What kind of disease is this person suffering from?"
+"What do I know about this captain's reputation?"

+It's also used when persuading others with reason.
+Convincing a bandit that you aren't worth robbing because the risk doesn't outweigh the reward falls under this category.

+---